koenvanzuijlen/giantbomb-show-dl/README.md

 # giantbomb-show-dl

-Command line tool to download full Giant Bomb shows in their highest quality.
+Command line tool to download full Giant Bomb shows with a single command.

 ## How to